The Fifth Estate (film): Release

-Walt Disney Studios Motion Pictures distributed The Fifth Estate globally through its Touchstone Pictures label, except for territories in Europe, Africa and the Middle East, where the film's rights were sold by Mister Smith Entertainment to independent distributors, including Entertainment One Films in the United Kingdom.
-DreamWorks' financial partner, Reliance Entertainment, released the film in India.
+Walt Disney Studios Motion Pictures distributed The Fifth Estate globally through its Touchstone Pictures label, except for India and territories in Europe, Africa and the Middle East, where the film's rights were sold by Mister Smith Entertainment to independent distributors, including Entertainment One in the United Kingdom and Benelux.
+Reliance Entertainment (who co-produced and financed the film), released it in India.

 The film opened the Toronto International Film Festival on September 5, 2013.

 Home media

 Touchstone Home Entertainment released the film on Blu-ray and DVD on January 7, 2014.

 Reception

 Box office

 The Fifth Estate grossed $3.3 million in North America and $5.3 million in other territories for a worldwide total of $8.6 million, against a budget of $28 million.

 In its opening weekend, the film came in eighth place with $1.7 million, one of the lowest openings for a DreamWorks release and the worst 2013 debut for a wide release in the United States.
 The film was a box office bomb in the United States, though according to Disney distribution chief Dave Hollis, the film performed best in major North American cities.